Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-When you encounter questions about semantics on your linguistics exam, you're not just being tested on vocabulary definitions—you're being asked to demonstrate how meaning is structured and organized in the mental lexicon.
+When you encounter questions about semantics on a linguistics exam, you're not just being tested on vocabulary definitions.
+You're being asked to show how meaning is structured and organized in the mental lexicon.
 These semantic relationships reveal the underlying architecture of how speakers store, retrieve, and connect words.

-Concepts like hyponymy, polysemy, and antonymy show up repeatedly in exam questions because they illustrate fundamental principles about categorization, ambiguity, and the systematic nature of meaning.
+Concepts like hyponymy, polysemy, and antonymy show up repeatedly because they illustrate fundamental principles about categorization, ambiguity, and the systematic nature of meaning.
 Don't fall into the trap of memorizing isolated definitions.
-Instead, focus on understanding why these relationships exist and how they function in actual language use.
-Can you explain why "bank" is polysemous but "bat" is homonymous?
+Focus on understanding why these relationships exist and how they function in actual language use.
+Can you explain why "crane" is polysemous but "bat" is homonymous?
 Can you diagram a hyponymy hierarchy?
-These are the skills that separate strong exam performances from mediocre ones.
-Master the underlying logic, and you'll be ready for any question they throw at you.
+These skills separate strong exam performances from mediocre ones.

-The mental lexicon isn't a random list—it's organized hierarchically, with words nested inside broader categories.
+The mental lexicon isn't a random list.
+It's organized hierarchically, with words nested inside broader categories.
 This taxonomic structure reflects how humans naturally categorize the world, moving from general concepts to specific instances.

 Some semantic relationships describe how words occupy similar or contrasting positions along dimensions of meaning.
-These relationships reveal that meaning isn't absolute—it exists on spectrums and in opposition to other terms.
+These relationships reveal that meaning isn't absolute; it exists on spectrums and in opposition to other terms.

-A single word form can carry multiple meanings, but the nature of the relationship between those meanings determines whether we're dealing with polysemy or homonymy.
+A single word form can carry multiple meanings, but the nature of the relationship between those meanings determines whether you're dealing with polysemy or homonymy.
 This distinction matters because it reveals whether meanings share historical or conceptual connections.

 Not all semantic relationships involve categories or opposition.
-Some connect words through association, cultural knowledge, or figurative extension—showing how meaning operates beyond strict logic.
+Some connect words through association, cultural knowledge, or figurative extension, showing how meaning operates beyond strict logic.

 | Concept | Best Examples |